andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 **What Makes It Special:**
 - **Energy Champion:** 72W TDP means you can run dozens without melting your datacenter
 - **Ada Architecture:** First gen with 4th-gen Tensor Cores supporting FP8 precision
-- **Inference King:** Optimized for real-time inference (think Perplexity's search queries)
+- **Inference King:** Optimized for real-time inference (think search engine queries)
 - **PCIe Only:** No NVLink, but at this price point, who cares?

 **Real-World Use:**
-CoreWeave customers use L4s for burst inference capacity—when Character.AI goes viral, they spin up hundreds of L4 instances instantly.
+GPU cloud customers use L4s for burst inference capacity—when chatbot services go viral, they spin up hundreds of L4 instances instantly.

 **Technical Tidbit:**
 The L4's NVENC engine can transcode 140 streams of 1080p30 video simultaneously, making it secretly amazing for video analytics pipelines!